eshinhw/photopia/README.md

 ## Main Functionalities

-- Frontend UI design with HTML/CSS only
+- Frontend UI design with HTML/CSS
 - Upload, browse and delete images
 - Leave comments on images
 - CRUD API for images and comments (paigination)